EVerest/everest-core/modules/EnergyManagement/EEBUS/doc.rst

 - ``DataUpdateFailsafeDurationMinimum``: Update of the minimum failsafe duration.
 - ``DataUpdateFailsafeConsumptionActivePowerLimit``: Update of the failsafe power limit.
 - ``WriteApprovalRequired``: The handler needs to approve pending writes from the EEBUS service.
+- ``UseCaseSupportUpdate``: The handler receives an update about use case support.
+This is currently ignored.

 Based on its state and the received limits, the module publishes ``ExternalLimits`` to the ``eebus_energy_sink``, which is typically connected to an ``EnergyManager`` module.